 meeting a person slightly younger than me VS meeting a person slightly older than me pic.twitter.com/CIiebRZHsv

 — Netflix US (@netflix) October 25, 2018

-You just have to look at the Skittles branding to know they’re portraying a fun vibe, so their silly social media presence doesn’t come to much surprise.
+You just have to take one look at the Skittles branding to know they’re portraying a fun vibe, so their silly social media presence doesn’t come to much surprise.
 Their tweets might not make much sense nor urge you to buy their product, but they’re certainly smashing it at being both humorous and friendly.
 Here’s a prime example – don’t worry, we don’t understand either…